Abandonware: Support by source code release

 The chilling effect of drawing a possible lawsuit can discourage release of source code.
 Efforts to persuade IBM to release OS/2 as open source software were ignored since some of the code was co-developed by Microsoft.

 Nevertheless, several notable examples of successfully opened commercial software exist, for instance, the web browser Netscape Communicator, which was released by Netscape Communications on March 31, 1998.
 The development was continued under the umbrella of the Mozilla Foundation and Netscape Communicator became the basis of several browsers, such as Mozilla Firefox.

-Another important example for open sourced general software is the office suite StarOffice which was released by Sun Microsystems in October 2000 as OpenOffice.org and is in continued development as LibreOffice and Apache OpenOffice.
+Another important example for open sourced general software is the office suite StarOffice which was released by Sun Microsystems in October 2000 as OpenOffice.org and is in continued development as Collabora Online, LibreOffice and Apache OpenOffice, a broad range of enterprise level support options are available.

 There are also many examples in the video game domain: Revolution Software released their game Beneath a Steel Sky as freeware and gave the engine's source code to the authors of ScummVM to add support for the game.
 Other examples are Myth II, Call to Power II and Microsoft's Allegiance which were released to allow the community to continue the support.

-Museums

-Museums, whether physical or virtual, provide a legal means for preserving what otherwise is an orphan work.